ZhineSmathew/attendance-search-project/README.md

 ## About Laravel

-# Laravel Attendance Management API
+# Laravel Attendance Search Project

 A simple and scalable Laravel-based system to manage internal and external user attendance, with dynamic search capability via email or phone.
-Authenticated using Laravel Sanctum.
+Authenticated using Laravel bootstrao ui.

 ## Features